chromaui/chromatic-docs/themes.md

 };
 ```

-When Chromatic captures your story, it will create *two* snapshots on your build, with the corresponding theme enabled.
+When Chromatic captures your story, it will capture *two* snapshots during the build, with the corresponding theme enabled.
 Each mode will have an independent baselines and require distinct approval.